somebeaver/Lowrider.js/README.md

-**Lowrider.js** is a ES6 JavaScript library that enhances [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and makes them better at being the foundation of your application in a completely vanilla environment.
+**Lowrider.js** is a ES6 JavaScript library that enhances [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and makes them **better building blocks in a completely vanilla environment**.
 Specifically, Lowrider.js implements a **[component lifecycle](#component-lifecycle)** that makes Web Components more flexible and reusable, especially when using many together to create complex UI's.

 Lowrider.js also provides unopinionated functionality for application centric features, such as **component state**, **component caching**, HTML5 drag-and-drop, infinite scroll, content rendering, data binding, Element creation, and more.

-## Component Lifecycle

 A Web Component's life begins at DOM insertion and ends at DOM removal.
 Everything that happens in between is the lifecycle.
 Understanding and reacting to lifecycle events with **[hooks](#hooks)** is crucial to creating efficent Lowrider.js components.

-**[Lifecycle events](#all-lifecycle-events)** are the steps that can happen while the component exists in the DOM.
+**[Lifecycle events](#lifecycle-events)** are the normal stages of life that all Elements go through while in the DOM.
 Lowrider.js's true power is in how it automatically manages these events to **maintain component state** and **optimize rendering**.

-#### All Lifecycle Events
+#### Lifecycle Events

-0. *An instance of the custom Element is inserted into the DOM.*
+0. *An instance of the web component (custom element) is inserted into the DOM.*
-1. `spawn` - The Web Component knows of its own existance but has not yet rendered.
+1. `spawn` - The web component knows of its own existance but has not yet rendered.
-2. `build` - The Web Component should build itself (i.e., query an API, inject inner HTML).
+2. `build` - The web component should build itself (i.e., query an API, inject inner HTML).
-3. `load` - The Web Component's inner HTML has rendered, **and all child Web Components have spawned**.
+3. `load` - The web component's inner HTML has rendered, **and all child web components have spawned**.
 4. `removed` - Final moments before the instance is removed from the DOM **and memory**.

 Together, steps 1, 2, and 3 make up the "rendering process".

-Lowrider.js provides a `render()` method, but since Web Components automatically render themselves upon DOM insertion, the method does not need to be invoked unless you want to *re*render.
+Lowrider.js provides a `render()` method, but since web components automatically render themselves upon DOM insertion, the method does not need to be invoked unless you want to *re*render.
 See more on the [render method](#render).